hyperledger-labs/fabric-chaincode-haskell/readme.md

 ### Running the Haskell chaincode

+There are three example chaincodes that have been implemented.
+Please see the readme in the `examples` directory for information on how to run each of them.

+The instructions for running for the `sacc` example are described below.

-The Haskell chaincode process can be started with:
+Start the Haskell chaincode process with:

 ```
 stack run sacc-exe
 ```

-To run the `sacc` example.
-Look at `package.yaml` to see available executables.

 When the Fabric peer is running (see below), the Haskell process that is started does a number of things